 TABLE OF CONTENTS 2

-OVERVIEW 3
+Overview 3

 RECENT HIGHLIGHTS 3

-ENVIRONMENTAL, SOCIAL AND GOVERNANCE ("ESG") 5
+ENVIRONMENTAL, SOCIAL AND GOVERNANCE ("ESG") 4

-SELECTED ANNUAL INFORMATION 6

-SUMMARY OF QUARTERLY RESULTS 7
+SUMMARY OF QUARTERLY RESULTS 5

-OPERATIONAL UPDATE - PARRAL 9
+OPERATIONAL UPDATE - PARRAL 7

-LOS RICOS 11
+Los Ricos 8

-LIQUIDITY AND CAPITAL RESOURCES 17
+LIQUIDITY AND CAPITAL RESOURCES 14

-CONTRACTUAL OBLIGATIONS 17
+CONTRACTUAL OBLIGATIONS 14

-OUTSTANDING SHARE DATA 18
+OUTSTANDING SHARE DATA 15

-OFF-BALANCE SHEET ARRANGEMENTS 18
+OFF-BALANCE SHEET ARRANGEMENTS 15

-CRITICAL ACCOUNTING ESTIMATES AND CHANGE IN ACCOUNTING POLICIES 18
+CRITICAL ACCOUNTING ESTIMATES AND CHANGE IN ACCOUNTING POLICIES 15

-FINANCIAL INSTRUMENTS AND OTHER RISKS 21
+FINANCIAL INSTRUMENTS AND OTHER RISKS 16

-NON-IFRS MEASURES 23
+NON-IFRS MEASURES 18

-INTERNAL CONTROLS OVER FINANCIAL REPORTING 25
+INTERNAL CONTROLS OVER FINANCIAL REPORTING 20

-FUTURE OUTLOOK 25
+FUTURE OUTLOOK 20

-FORWARD-LOOKING STATEMENTS 25
+FORWARD-LOOKING STATEMENTS 21

-TECHNICAL INFORMATION 26
+TECHNICAL INFORMATION 21

-OTHER INFORMATION 26
+OTHER INFORMATION 22

-This Management's Discussion and Analysis ("MD&A") of the financial position and results of operations is prepared as at December 18, 2023 for the year ended September 30, 2023 and should be read in conjunction with the consolidated financial statements for the year ended September 30, 2023 and the notes thereto for GoGold Resources Inc. (the "Corporation").
+This Management's Discussion and Analysis ("MD&A") of the financial position and results of operations is prepared as at February 6, 2024 for the quarter ended December 31, 2023 and should be read in conjunction with the unaudited condensed consolidated interim financial statements for the quarter ended December 31, 2023 and the notes thereto for GoGold Resources Inc. (the "Corporation"), as well as in conjunction with the Corporation's annual MD&A and audited annual consolidated financial statements for the year ended September 30, 2023.

-The Corporation's consolidated financial statements for the year ended September 30, 2023 have been prepared in accordance with IFRS as issued by the International Accounting Standards Board.
-Except as otherwise disclosed, all dollar figures included therein and in the following MD&A are quoted in thousands of United States dollars ("USD"), except for per ounce costs which are quoted in United States dollars.
+The Corporation's unaudited condensed consolidated interim financial statements for the three months ended December 31, 2023 have been prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34").
+Except as otherwise disclosed, all dollar figures included therein and in the following MD&A are quoted in thousands of United States dollars ("USD"), with the exception of per ounce costs which are quoted in United States dollars.
 Additional information relevant to the Corporation's activities can be found on SEDAR at www.sedar.com.

-This MD&A contains certain Forward-Looking Statements as disclosed on page 26 of this document, and Non-IFRS measures including cash cost per silver ounce, adjusted cash cost per silver ounce, cash cost per silver equivalent ounce, adjusted cash cost per silver equivalent ounce, adjusted all in sustaining cost ("Adjusted AISC"), all in sustaining cost ("AISC"), and Parral free cash flow which are reconciled to IFRS on page 24 of this document.
+This MD&A contains certain Forward-Looking Statements as disclosed on page 20 of this document, and Non-IFRS measures including cash cost per silver ounce, adjusted cash cost per silver equivalent ounce, adjusted cash cost per silver equivalent ounce, adjusted all in sustaining cost ("Adjusted AISC"), all in sustaining cost ("AISC"), and Parral free cash flow which are reconciled to IFRS on page 19 of this document.